-If you’re only in Denver for a short visit or a few days, you can still spend time some quality time in Colorado Springs.
+If you’re only in Denver for a short visit or a few days, you can still spend some quality time in Colorado Springs.
 The second largest city in the Centennial State, Colorado Springs has a lot of appeal: It’s closer to the mountains than Denver, has world-class dining options, and there are ample outdoor activities during each season.

 To make your day (or half–day) an hour south of Denver smooth and satisfying, here are ten tips to follow.